- 4 days ago

 Build faster with ready-made operations app templates

-Add automation rules for task routing, approvals, and escalations
+Add automation for task routing, approvals and escalations using natural language instructions to the AI

 Integrate with existing tools like ERPs, CRMs or inventory systems